 The Altar aka Ofrenda

-There are many things you’ll need to create an ofrenda, but truthfully, it’s up to you about what you do and don’t include.
-However, here are a few of the things that can be included:
+There are many things you’ll need to create an ofrenda, but truthfully, it’s up to you to choose what you do and don’t want to include.
+Here are just a few of the things:

-Drinks.
-Soda, water, Pulque (sweet fermented beverage from the agave), Mezcal (or any kind of tequila), Atole/cafe de olla atole (pronounced ah-toe-lay), which is a drink made with masa, finely ground corn flour.
-When chocolate is added, it becomes champurrado (cham-poor-ah-doe).
+- Drinks – Soda, water, Pulque (sweet fermented beverage from the agave), Mezcal (or any kind of tequila), Atole/cafe de olla (pronounced ah-toh-leh), which is a drink made finely ground corn flour known as masa.
+When chocolate is added, it becomes Champurrado (cham-poo-rah-doh).

-Trinkets.
-Toys (for the children, “angelitos”) like sugar coffins (you pull a string and a smiling “calavera”, a skeleton pops out; Long legged sheep and deer, also made of sugar; Comadre sugar figurines, which a mini women all decked out in necklaces, feathers, netted hats, fans and hand bags.
+- Trinkets – Toys (for the children, “angelitos”) like sugar coffins (you pull a string and a smiling skeleton pops out, long-legged sheep and deer- also made of sugar and Comadre sugar figurines, which are mini women all decked out in necklaces, feathers, netted hats, fans and hand bags.

-Copal incense (tree resin).
-Many believe that the smoke of Copal can both draw the spirits home and also, ward off evil and cleanse the area around the altar.
+- Copal incense (tree resin) – Many believe that the smoke of Copal can both draw the spirits home, ward off evil and cleanse the area around the altar.
 The distinct scent is said to delight the spirits by reminding them of their short time on earth.

 Other Things You Can Do to Honor the Dead

-Set Out Pillows and Blankets.
-Traditionally, people set up these little comfy areas, one for each person whose passed, so that they can rest after their journey.
+- Set Out Pillows and Blankets.
+Traditionally, people set up these little comfy areas – one for each person who has passed – so that they can rest after their journey.

-Have a Party at the Grave.
-Yep, the belief is that the departed loved ones would be insulted if the living were all sad and crying.
-So bring along the drinks, the food.
-Play cards and listen to music.
+- Have a Party at the Grave.
+The belief is that departed loved ones would be insulted if the living were sad about their passing.
+So, bring along the food, drinks, music and games!